-Date of resolution March 25, 2021 Category and number of eligible persons (persons) Director of the Company: 1 Number of stock acquisition rights (units) 17,830 (Note) 1 Class, description and number of underlying shares (shares) Common stock 17,830 (Notes) 2, 3 Amount to be paid upon exercise of stock acquisition rights (yen) No cash payment or contribution of assets is required.
-Exercise period of stock acquisition rights From May 27, 2021 to March 15, 2025 Issue price and the amount of capital stock to be increased by issuance of shares upon exercise of stock acquisition rights (yen) Issue price: Between 2,303 and 2,577 Amount of capital stock to be increased: Between 1,152 and 1,289 Conditions for exercise of stock acquisition rights Part of the units granted shall vest upon conclusion of each of the Annual General Meetings of Shareholders to be held in 2022, 2023 and 2024, with the remainder to vest based on a predefined performance achievement rate during the period up to the date of the Annual General Meeting of Shareholders to be held in 2024.
+Date of resolution March 25, 2021 Category and number of eligible persons (persons) Directors of the Company: 2 Number of stock acquisition rights (units) 8,004 (Note) 1 Class, description and number of underlying shares (shares) Common stock 8,004 (Notes) 2, 3 Amount to be paid upon exercise of stock acquisition rights (yen) No cash payment or contribution of assets is required.
+Exercise period of stock acquisition rights From April 11, 2023 to March 15, 2025 Issue price and the amount of capital stock to be increased by issuance of shares upon exercise of stock acquisition rights (yen) Issue price: 3,155 Amount of capital stock to be increased: 1,578 Conditions for exercise of stock acquisition rights All units granted shall vest upon conclusion of the Annual General Meeting of Shareholders to be held in 2024.
 Only directors (including former directors) may exercise stock acquisition rights.
 Specifically, the person must be a director of the Company at the time of the exercise to be eligible, and those who are no longer a director may exercise the stock acquisition rights only if they lose their position as a director due to retirement, resignation or dismissal (excluding punitive dismissal or any other event similar thereto), or death or disability, or when there is any other due reason specifically provided by the Board of Directors.
 Partial exercise of stock acquisition rights is not allowed.
 Assignment of stock acquisition rights Acquisition of stock acquisition rights by assignment shall require approval of the Board of Directors.
 Issuance of stock acquisition rights associated with the Company's restructuring Not applicable

-^{} The information above is as of December 31, 2022 and remains the same as of February 28, 2023.
+The information above is as of December 31, 2023 and remains the same as of February 29, 2024.